-There are many things couples trying to have a baby can do to boost their chances of pregnancy.
+There are many things couples trying to have a baby can do to boost their chances of getting pregnant.
 But there is also a lot of misinformation out there about fertility, so experts say people should be careful about which advice they heed.

 Here are seven common misconceptions about getting pregnant:

 It takes a long time to get pregnant after stopping birth control pills.

 Many women think that, after they stop taking birth control pills, it will take them six to 12 months to get back to regular menstrual cycles, and that during this time, their chances of pregnancy are reduced.

 But studies show this is not the case, said Dr. Jani Jensen, an obstetrician/gynecologist at the Mayo Clinic in Rochester, Minn.